-1 The temporary population modeling script used by Bauer and others (2020) differed slightly from the present study.
-Bauer and others assigned three people/bedroom for Lincoln City when estimating the temporary population.
+1 The temporary population modeling script used by Bauer and others (2020) differed slightly form the present study.
+In Bauer and others, Lincoln City was assigned three people/bedroom when estimating the temporary population.
 In the present study we assign two people/bedroom for all communities.